jshleap/CristescuLab_misc/Tutorials/Blast/Readme.md

 11. evalue
 12. bitscore

 These are the default columns, however, we can modify this however we want.
-Let's imagine that we want the query name (qaccver), the hit name (saccver), the percent identity (pident), the e-valublastn -help| grep -A 25 "*** Formatting options"e, and the query coverage:
+Let's imagine that we want the query name (qaccver), the hit name (saccver), the percent identity (pident), the e-value, and the query coverage:

 ```
 blastn -db cystic_fib.db -query /path/to/query/nameoffasta.fasta -evalue 1e-115 -max_target_seqs 5 -outfmt "6 qaccver saccver pident evalue qcovs"